 - Carry a bottle of olive oil: This is what many hikers do in order to get more calories.
 Olive oil has a very high amount of calories per ounce.
 Squirt a bunch of oil on each meal and it will instantly taste MUCH better.

-- And bring LOTS of spices: At high elevations our sense of taste changes (which is one reason airline food tastes so crappy).
+- Bring LOTS of spices: At high elevations our sense of taste changes (which is one reason airline food tastes so crappy).
 Compensate for this by bringing a container of salt, herbs, and spices.
 I find that hot sauce makes any bland meal palatable.